rust-cli/book/src/tutorial/impl-draft.md

 Right, now that we have our input data, we can start to write our actual tool.
-This will all live inside of `src/main.rs` for now.
+We'll only work with `src/main.rs` for now.

 <aside class="shortcut">